 Dungeons and Dragons really feels like an amalgamation of all types of fantasy into one tabletop game, and that is one of the reasons why people have gravitated to it.
 The game allows you to live your fantasy dreams.

 Dungeon and Dragons is also very well known for the large number of campaigns it offers and how it allows you to choose what type of adventure you want to embark on.
 This way, each game played with friends is a different game.
 The game also offers longevity by having campaigns that are multiple hours long.

-However, the main reason Dungeons and Dragons is so popular is probably due to the amount of freedom it gives the player.
-Dungeons and Dragons go the extra mile in making the player feel immersed in the world, despite it being a board game.
+However, the main reason Dungeons and Dragons are so popular is probably due to the amount of freedom it gives the player.
+Dungeons and Dragons goes the extra mile to make the player feel immersed in the world despite being a board game.

-Dungeons and Dragons allow you to create your own character and give thosecharacters attributes and a name.
+Dungeons and Dragons allows you to create your character and give those characters attributes and a name.
 It allows you to give them a personality, and as you make choices in the game, it’s as if you’re making the choices.
 It makes you feel immersed.

 What is Guiding Bolt 5e?

 Guiding Bolt 5e is an in-game spell that allows you to cast a flash of light streaks.
 It is considered an essential spell for combat and for a good reason.
 The spell can really save you in tough situations and should be sought out for.